googleapis/google-cloud-java/TROUBLESHOOTING.md

 ## ClassNotFoundException, NoSuchMethodError, NoClassDefFoundError

 These errors are usually caused by having multiple versions or conflicting versions of the same dependency in the classpath.
-Usually these dependency conflicts occur with `guava` and `protobuf-java`.
+Usually these dependency conflicts occur with `guava` or `protobuf-java`.

 There may be multiple sources for classpath conflicts:
 - Multiple transitive dependencies in the dependency tree